What is CAQH?

 Not all plans have access to CAQH so it’s important to not assume all payers will have your information once your profile is built.
 Most local/regional health plans do not access it and none of the government payers use it.

 CAQH IS NOT USED BY MEDICAID, TRICARE OR MEDICARE.

 CAQH is used for initial credentialing and for payer recredentialing.
-This means that it’s not a set it and forget it database but requires maintenance on your part.
+This means that it’s not a “set it and forget it” database, but one that requires maintenance on your part.
 When you’re first getting credentialed with health plans, some times payers will use your CAQH application/profile and export it into their system.
 In order to accomplish this, the payer has to be authorized and will often request your CAQH id number over the phone, online or via email.